-Consent applications will be considered without notification, and without the need to obtain written approval of affected persons, subject to the Council being satisfied that the loss of contaminants from the proposed land use will be lower than that from the existing land use.
+Consent applications will be considered without notification, and without the need to obtainwritten approval of affected persons, subject to the Council being satisfied that the loss of contaminants from the proposed land use will be lower than that from the existing land use.
 Rule 3.11.5.7 C - Non-Complying Activity Rule - Land Use Change

-Notwithstanding any other rule in this Plan, aAny of the following changes in the use of land from that which was occurring at 22 October 2016 within a property, er enterprise, Subcatchment, or industry/sector scheme located in the Waikato and Waipa catchments, where prior to 1 July 2026 the change exceeds a total of 4.1 hectares:
+Notwithstanding any other rule in this Plan, aAny of the following changes in the use of land from that which was occurring at 22 October 2016 within a property, er enterprise.
+Subcatchment, or industry/sector scheme located in the Waikato and Waipa catchments, where prior to 1 July 2026 the change exceeds a total of 4.1 hectares:

 - 1. Woody vegetation to farming activities; or - 2.
 Any livestock grazing other than dairy farming to dairy farming; or - 3.
 Arable cropping to dairy farming; or - 4.
-Any land use to commercial vegetable production except as provided for under standard and term g. of Rule 3.11.5.5 - A. Where the resultant land use cannot demonstrate the ability of the Sub-catchment to achieve the freshwater objectives, Targets and Loads (Total nitrogen and Total Phosphorous) as determined for the Sub-catchment in Table 3.11-1, and Policy 16 does not apply: Is a non-complying activity (requiring resource consent) until 1 July 2026.
+Any land use to commercial vegetable production except as provided for under standard and term g. of Rule 3.11.5.5; and

+Where with the resultant land use the freshwater objectives, targets and limits (Total Nitrogen and Total phosphorous) in Table 3.11-1 within the relevant Sub-catchment cannot be achieved, and Policy 16 does not apply

+Is a non-complying activity (requiring resource consent) until 1 July 2026.